Spirited Away: Plot

-Sen sees paper shikigami spirits attacking a dragon and recognizes the dragon as a metamorphosed Haku.
-When the seriously injured Haku crashes into Yubaba's penthouse, Sen follows him upstairs.
+Chihiro sees paper shikigami spirits attacking a dragon and recognizes the dragon as a metamorphosed Haku.
+When the seriously injured Haku crashes into Yubaba's penthouse, Chihiro follows him upstairs.
 A shikigami that stowed away on her back shapeshifts into Yubaba's twin sister Zeniba, who turns Yubaba's son, Boh, into a mouse and creates a false copy of him.
-Zeniba tells Sen that Haku has stolen a magic golden seal from her that carries a deadly curse.
+Zeniba tells Chihiro that Haku has stolen a magic golden seal from her that carries a deadly curse.
 Haku strikes the shikigami, causing Zeniba to vanish.
-Sen and Haku fall into the boiler room, where she feeds him part of the emetic dumpling.
-He vomits up the seal and a slug that a disgusted Sen kills.
+Chihiro and Haku fall into the boiler room, where she feeds him part of the emetic dumpling, causing him to vomit up the seal and a slug, which Chihiro kills.

-Sen resolves to return the seal and apologize to Zeniba.
+Chihiro resolves to return the seal and apologize to Zeniba.
 She confronts an engorged No-Face and feeds him the rest of the dumpling, forcing him to regurgitate the workers.
-No-Face follows Sen out of the bathhouse, and Lin helps them leave.
-Sen, No-Face, and Boh travel to see Zeniba using train tickets from Kamaji.
-Meanwhile, Yubaba nearly orders Sen's parents slaughtered, but Haku reveals Boh is missing and offers to retrieve him if Yubaba releases Sen and her parents.
-Yubaba agrees, but only if Sen can pass a final test.
+No-Face follows Chihiro out of the bathhouse, and Lin helps them leave.
+Chihiro, No-Face, and Boh travel to see Zeniba using train tickets from Kamaji.
+Meanwhile, Yubaba nearly orders Chihiro's parents slaughtered, but Haku reveals Boh is missing and offers to retrieve him if Yubaba releases Chihiro and her parents.
+Yubaba agrees, but only if Chihiro can pass a final test.

-The train crosses a sea to a land where Sen meets Zeniba, who reveals that Yubaba used the slug to control Haku.
-Zeniba tells Sen that she can't help her parents, but she makes her a magic protective hairband.
-Using his dragon form, Haku flies Sen and Boh back, while No-Face decides to stay with Zeniba.
-Mid-flight, Sen recalls falling into the Kohaku River years earlier and being washed safely ashore, correctly guessing Haku's real identity as the spirit of the Kohaku River and restoring his memory.
+Zeniba reveals to Chihiro that Yubaba used the slug to control Haku.
+Zeniba tells Chihiro that she cannot help her parents, but she makes her a magical protective hairband.
+Using his dragon form, Haku flies Chihiro and Boh back, while No-Face decides to stay with Zeniba.
+Mid-flight, Chihiro recalls falling into the Kohaku River years earlier and being washed safely ashore.
+She correctly guesses Haku's true identity as the spirit of the Kohaku River, which restores his memory.

-When they arrive at the bathhouse, Yubaba tests Sen, asking her to identify her parents among a group of pigs.
+When they arrive at the bathhouse, Yubaba tests Chihiro, asking her to identify her parents among a group of pigs.
 After she answers correctly that none of the pigs are her parents, her contract disappears and she is given back her real name.
 Haku takes her to the now-dry riverbed and vows to meet her again.
 Chihiro crosses the riverbed to her restored parents.
 Shortly before leaving for her new home, Chihiro looks back at the tunnel, still wearing her hairband from Zeniba.